 In April 2023, Island County, the Town of Coupeville, and the Cities of Langley and Oak Harbor voted to cost-share the development of a Comprehensive Economic Development Strategy (CEDS) for Island County.
 The EDC will oversee the process.
 The project is being managed by Jennifer Noveck, Ph.D.

-A Comprehensive Economic Development Strategy (CEDS) is a long-term, consensus-driven, local planning document that intends to guide economic development throughout a region or county.
-The EDA manages the content guidelines and requirements for the CEDS process and document.
+A CEDS is a long-term, consensus-driven, local planning document that intends to guide economic development throughout a region or county.
+The Economic Development Administration (EDA) manages and sets the content guidelines and requirements for the CEDS process and document.

 A critical part of the CEDS process is stakeholder engagement.

 The first opportunity for public feedback and input a short SWOT (strengths, weaknesses, opportunities, and threats) survey to gauge the priorities and challenges related to economic development among businesses and the community in Island County.

 The survey can be found here and will be open from May 1-September 1, 2023.